 Editorial StaffBarbara Loe Fisher | Executive EditorMarco Cáceres | Managing EditorCarolyn Hendler, Rishma Parpia,| Staff WritersTheresa Wrangham | Website Editor & DesignerJames Lindo | Assistant Website Editor

-The Vaccine Reaction, or TVR, is a free online subscription journal published by the National Vaccine Information Center (NVIC), a 501(c)(3)H nonprofit organization.
+The Vaccine Reaction, or TVR, is a free online subscription journal newspaper published by the National Vaccine Information Center (NVIC), a 501(c)(3)H nonprofit organization.
 We do not accept advertising.
-Our website is hosted by Mercola.com.
 Become an e-mail subscriber to the publication here.

 NVIC is funded by individual donations and philanthropic foundations.
 We do not receive funding from government health agencies, drug companies selling vaccines or medical trade associations and other non-governmental organizations receiving funding from vaccine manufacturers and government health agencies.
 NVIC Newsletter subscribers, donor supporters and registered users of the free online NVIC Advocacy Portal automatically receive a subscription to TVR.

 There is a growing awareness and deep concern among people in the U.S. and around the world that human health, the earth’s environment and our freedom to make informed, voluntary decisions about how we stay well is being compromised.
 The global search for better ways to protect the environment is mirrored by the personal search of individuals, young and old, to find more effective ways to improve physical, mental, emotional and spiritual well-being.